janelia-flyem/serviceproxy/README.md

 If the -addr option is specified, one can specify the node address that will be running the service.

-We also provide a utility in Go to register a service (TBD).
+We also provide a utility in Go to register a service.
 First, import the register package:

     import "github.com/janelia-flyem/serviceproxy/register"

 To register a service call:

-    register.RegisterService("foo", 15555, ADDR)
+    serfagent := register.NewAgent("foo", 15555)
+    serfagent.RegisterService(ADDR)

 In theory, service registration can also be done directly by creating a serf agent on the command using the following particular formatting